kylepham1606/100_NLP_challenge/README.md

 29. Acquire the URL of the flag image
 Use the contents of the template and obtain the URL of the flag image.
 (Hint: MediaWiki API of imageinfo by calling, it is sufficient to convert the file reference to the URL)

 Chapter 4: Morphological Analysis
 Morphologically analyze the sentence ( neko.txt ) of Natsume Soseki's novel "I am a cat" with MeCab and save the result in a file named neko.txt.mecab.
 Using this file, implement the program corresponding to the following questions.

-For matters 37, 38 and 39 , use matplotlib or Gnuplot .
+For problems 37, 38 and 39 , use matplotlib or Gnuplot.

 30. Read morphological analysis result
 Implement a program to read the morphological analysis result (neko.txt.mecab).
 However, each morpheme is stored in a mapping type whose key is surface type, base type, part of speech (pos), part of speech sub classification 1 (pos 1), and one sentence is expressed as a list of morphemes (mapping type) Do it.
 In the remaining problems in chapter 4, use the program created here.